Center for Inspired Teaching

-- Experience a residency year that seamlessly connects theory and practice by training in classrooms of lead teachers and learning professional best practices while immersed in the realities of day-to-day teaching responsibilities.
+- Experience a residency year that seamlessly connects theory and practice by training in classrooms of lead teachers and learning best practices while immersed in the realities of daily teaching responsibilities.

-- Earn a Master of Arts in Teaching from Trinity Washington University through a customized program of graduate coursework that prepares new teachers using current practices and research from the field.
+- Earn a Master of Arts in Teaching from Trinity Washington University through a customized program of graduate coursework.

-- Receive intensive classroom mentoring which provides constructive feedback, instructional coaching, and personal support.
+- Benefit from intensive classroom mentoring which provides constructive feedback, instructional coaching, and personal support.